 CBT and DBT in Addiction Treatment

 Cognitive behavioral therapy (CBT) is a well-established, evidence-based treatment for substance abuse disorders.
 In CBT, patients learn to anticipate problems that could trigger drug or alcohol use, and learn skills to help manage emotional reactions, make better choices and avoid relapse.
-Patients also explore the consequences or drug or alcohol use, learn to recognize cravings and develop strategies for coping with them.
+Recovery Keys’ patients also explore the consequences or drug or alcohol use, learn to recognize cravings and develop strategies for coping with them.
 Another important CBT strategy is learning to avoid situations that carry a high-risk of relapse.
 High-risk situations include around people and places associated with drug and alcohol abuse.
 Triggers can also be stress at home or at work, or just feeling lonely, bored or mentally exhausted.

 Dialectical behavior therapy (DBT) is a form of cognitive behavioral therapy.
 First developed as treatment for suicidal patients with severe mental health disorders, including borderline personality disorder, it was so effective that it was adapted for patients with substance abuse disorders.
 Evidence shows DBT is also effective in treating patients with alcohol and drug addiction.